Sprout adds oskar ahead of DreamHack Open Leipzig, lacks fifth

 His highlight year during his time with mousesports was in 2016, where he posted an average 1.20 rating for the year.
 While his overall rating has dipped to 1.01 in 2019, that number may reflect more on the talent around oskar than the player himself.

 The other attendees at Leipzig have not been announced, but Sprout will probably face other semi-pro European teams vying to break their way into the big leagues of CSGO.
-Even without a fifth player, Sprout has dramatically increased their chances of a decent placement at the tournament with oskar's addition.
+Even without a fifth player, Sprout has of a decent placement at the tournament with oskar's addition.